 Exchange-Traded Funds (ETFs)

 ETFs get their name, ‘exchange-traded funds,’ because, much like stocks, they are traded on exchanges.
 The appeal of trading ETFs lies in their flexibility, diversification, and cost-efficiency.
-They offer easy access to a wide range of assets, sectors, and markets.
+They offer access to a wide range of assets, sectors, and markets.

 This guide explains the basics of ETF trading, from how they work to finding suitable funds for your trading portfolio.